 How do you navigate stress?
 How do you heal from adversity?
 These are great questions, especially at this time in our collective history.
 In this evening program, Dennis will invite us to consider the Earth as one of our greatest teachers.
 Plants and animals have been illustrating, refining, and proving what it takes to be resilient since the beginning of time.
 Together, the group will explore nature's teachings and inquire into resilience as a verb, a process, a way of being and becoming that involves hope and choices.
 Dennis will highlight the research that illustrates that time in nature, just like time practicing meditation, benefits our nervous system.
 Come learn about the nature of resilience, interconnection, and healing.
 Explore specific ways to strengthen your reserves this Spring.

 This offering is part of the year-long program, Making Friends with Ourselves & Our World, January-December, 2021.

-> Preregister to receive Zoom link.To register, kindly choose a donation amount below that works for you.
-If finances are tight, you are most welcome to come for free.
-Please email [email protected] Everyone who preregisters will receive a Zoom link at 5 p.m. on the day of the talk.
+Preregister to receive Zoom link.To register, kindly choose a donation amount below that works for you.
+If finances are tight, you are most welcome to come for free (please email [email protected]).
+The link will be sent to everyone who preregisters by 5 p.m. on 4/30.

-> The Dancing Elephant is by donation so that everyone can participate.
+The Dancing Elephant is by donation so that everyone can participate.
 Donations in any amount are graciously appreciated.